Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 If you have any other questions about Pap smears, co-testing with HPV tests, and/or the HPV vaccine itself, have a conversation with your healthcare provider or OB-GYN.

-There’s no doubt that the cervix plays a crucial role during pregnancy.
-This is why, as soon as your pregnancy test comes positive and is confirmed, your healthcare provider will begin regular checks on your Cervix.
-Here’s a couple things they will be monitor when it comes to your cervix.
+There’s no doubt that the uterine cervix plays a crucial role during pregnancy.
+This is why, as soon as your pregnancy test comes positive and is confirmed, your healthcare provider will begin regular cervical checks.
+Here’s a couple things they will be monitoring.

 Cervical length

-Not to be confused with cervical depth, the cervical length is the length of the lower end of your uterus.
-During pregnancy, your healthcare professional will closely monitor your cervical length to check for any signs of premature labor.
-If you experience short cervix too early in pregnancy or if it is slightly open, your baby may be at higher risk for premature birth and the Doctor might recommend a treatment like vaginal progesterone.
+Cervical length is the measurement of the lower end of your uterus, and it’s different from cervical depth.
+Healthcare professionals monitor this during pregnancy for signs of premature labor.
+If you experience short cervical length too early in pregnancy or if it is slightly open, your baby may be at higher risk for premature birth and the Doctor might recommend a treatment like vaginal progesterone to prevent preterm labour.
 Deliveries between 20 weeks and 36 weeks and 6 days are considered preterm.

 Cervical insufficiency